unit logo

 • Use short, direct verbs in the present tense.

-• Assign approximate percent of time spent in each outlined responsibility.
+• Assign time percentages for each responsibility.

 Don’t:

-• Copy the verbiage from the class specification.
+• Copy verbiage from job profile.

 Commonly Used Action Verbs

-• Administer – Manage or direct the execution of affairs.
+• Administer – Manage or direct tasks.

 • Adopt – Take up and practice as one’s own.